TheXik/SetPacking-SatSolver/README.md

 ## Set Packing Problem Description

-Set packing is a classical NP-complete problem in computational complexity theory and combinatorics, and was one of Karp's 21 NP-complete problems.
+Set packing is a classical NP-complete problem in computational compleSity theory and combinatorics, and was one of Karp's 21 NP-complete problems.
 Suppose one has a finite set `S` and a subsets `S`.
 Then, the set packing problem asks if some `T` subsets are pairwise disjoint (in other words, no two of them share an element).

 More formally, given a universe `U` and a family `S` of subsets of `U`, a packing is a subfamily `C ⊆ S` of sets such that all sets in `C` are pairwise disjoint.
 The size of the packing is `|C|`.